- Diaper rashes are common despite efforts to maintain hygiene.

 When should I consult my pediatrician?

-If the rash doesn’t improve in 3 or 4 days; and pimples, blisters, pus, or a fever appear, don’t hesitate to consult your pediatrician.
-Especially if the rash spreads outside of the diaper area or you see that rash is severe.
+If the rash doesn’t improve after 3 or 4 days, and pimples, blisters, pus, or fever appear, don’t hesitate to consult your pediatrician.
+Especially if the rash spreads outside of the diaper area or you see that it is severe.